pytorch/rfcs/RFC-0004-sparse-fill-value/README.md

 ## Proposal

-This proposal is about enabling sparse tensor support for Calculus domain while preserving the existing functionality for Linear Algebra domain, and allowing extensions to Graph domain.
+This proposal is about enabling sparse tensor support for the Calculus domain while preserving the existing functionality for the Linear Algebra domain, and allowing extensions to the Graph domain.

-In the following, we describe the sparse tensor `fill_value` feature with examples to sparse tensors in COO storage format.
-When a new sparse tensor storage format is introduced to PyTorch, the same semantics apply to the new format.
+In the following, we describe the sparse tensor `fill_value` feature with examples involving sparse tensors in COO storage format.
+When a new sparse tensor storage format is introduced to PyTorch, the same semantics should be applied to the new format.

-1. We propose to extend sparse tensor constructors with a keyword argument `fill_value` that users can use to define the value for unspecified elements of the constructed sparse tensor.
+1. We propose to extend sparse tensor constructors with a keyword argument `fill_value`, used to define the value for unspecified elements of the constructed sparse tensor.

-    For instance, the Python signature of `sparse_coo_tensor` would be
+    For instance, the Python signature of `sparse_coo_tensor` would be:

     ```python
     torch.sparse_coo_tensor(indices, values, size=None, fill_value=None, dtype=None, device=None, requires_grad=False)